MackSnider/Snider_M_RPS/README.md

 Contact fakeemailrps@macksnider.com for any questions or inquires

-Game build made in Python 3
+Game build made in <a href="https://wiki.python.org/main/beginnersGuide">Python 3</a>

 Enjoy

 ## License

 MIT